apache/libcloud/docs/compute/pricing.rst

     This functionality is only available in Libcloud trunk and higher.

+By default Libcloud reads pricing data from ``data/pricing.json`` file which is included in the release package.
+If you want to use a custom pricing file, simply put move the file to ``~/.libcloud.pricing.json``.

+If ``~/.libcloud.pricing.json`` file is available, Libcloud will use it instead of the default pricing file which comes bundled with the release.

 Updating pricing
 ----------------

 .. note::

     This functionality is only available in Libcloud trunk and higher.

+Currently only way to update pricing is programmatically using :func:`libcloud.pricing.download_pricing_file` function.
+By default this function retrieves the latest pricing file from our git repository and saves it to ``~/.libcloud.pricing.json``.

+.. autofunction:: libcloud.pricing.download_pricing_file